Large Deviations Theory of Increasing Returns: Relation with HLS urns

-that still crosses the diagonal at point $y_{0}=1/2$ (from top to bottom) for $p<p_{c}=1/2$, and at $y_{-}=p$, $y_{+}=1-p$ if the memory parameter is above $p_{c}$.
+that still crosses the diagonal at the point $x_{0}=1/2$ (from top to bottom) for $p<p_{c}=1/2$, and at $x_{-}=p$, $x_{+}=1-p$ if the trust parameter is above $p_{c}$.
 Then also in the infinite $k$ limit there is a $p_{c}$ above which we find the same region of the phase diagram that is observed for $k=3$.
-In fact, the phase diagram shows the same structure for all $k>2$, apart from different $p_{c}$ and $x_{\pm}\left(p\right)$.
-For this reason, hereafter we restrict our analysis to the cases $k=1$ and $k=3$ only.
+In fact, the phase diagram shows the same structure for all $k>2$, apart from different $p_{c}$ and $x_{\pm}$.
+For this reason, we will concentrate our analysis to the cases $k=1$ and $k=3$.